-To remove an old indicator, open the NinjaTrader control panel (the NinjaTrader primary control window) and select Tools / Remove NinjaScript Assembly… as shown here:
+To remove an old indicator, open the NinjaTrader Control Center (the NinjaTrader primary control window) and select Tools / Remove NinjaScript Assembly… as shown here:

 A dialog box will appear with a list of your installed indicators.
 Select the indicator that you want to remove from NinjaTrader, and then select the Remove button, as shown here:

 NinjaTrader will remove that indicator and its associated code.
 You’ll see a confirmation dialog, which you can close, and then you may close the Remove NinjaScript Assembly window.
 You can now install the new update or new indicator.